 If you remove the Trinity, you do not get a simpler God.
 You get a smaller one.

-Your salvation is not a transaction He initiated to fill an empty heart.
-It is an overflow of a love that was already perfect before you existed.
+Your salvation is an overflow of a love that was already perfect before you existed.

 The word "Trinity" does not appear in Scripture.
 But the truth itself—one God eternally existing in three persons—is woven through the New Testament with unmistakable clarity.
 And the Old Testament, read in light of the New, reveals the same truth throughout.

 The foundational principle is stated in the Shema, the prayer Israel recited daily: "Hear, O Israel: The LORD our God, the LORD is one" (Deuteronomy 6:4).
 Absolute monotheism.
-There is one God.
-Not two.
-Not three—well, yes, three, but one.
+There is one God — and within that one Being, three Persons.
 This is the paradox Scripture itself holds without apology, and the early church councils affirmed it with Nicene precision.

 The Triune Name of God